chapel-lang/chapel/doc/rst/language/spec/classes.rst

 Shadowing Base Class Fields
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A field in the derived class can be declared with the same name as a
+A field in a derived class declared with the same name as a field in a
-field in the base class.
-Such a field shadows the field in the base
-class in that it is always referenced when it is accessed in the context
-of the derived class.

-   *Open issue*.

-   There is an expectation that there will be a way to reference the
-   field in the base class but this is not defined at this time.
+base class will cause a compilation error.

 .. _Overriding_Base_Class_Methods: